-This theorem is actually stated in \cite{bonahon-otal} in the more general case of geometrically finite hyperbolic manifolds.
-Lecuire \cite{lecuire} extended it to manifolds with compressible boundary.
+This theorem is actually stated in \cite{bonahon-otal,lecuire} in the more general case of geometrically finite hyperbolic manifolds, where closed leaves of weight $\pi$ can appear.
 Bonahon and Otal \cite{bonahon-otal} also showed that {\em rational} laminations --- measured laminations with support a disjoint union of closed curves --- can be uniquely realized.
 Moreover, Bonahon \cite{bonahon-almost} showed that any small enough pair of filling measured laminations can be realized uniquely as the measured pleating lamination of the boundary of the convex core of a quasifuchsian manifold close to the Fuchsian locus.
 For quasifuchsian manifolds over the once punctured torus, uniqueness of the realization was proved by Series \cite{series2006thurstons}.

 \begin{definition} We denote by $\cML^{\rm{realizable}}_{\partial M}$ the space of measured laminations on $\partial \bar M$ which satisfy the hypothesis of Theorem \ref{tm:bonahon-otal}. \end{definition}